Gassan Ahadme: Club career

-Early career

-Born in Vic, Spain, Ahadme began his career with Norwich City, spending time on loan at Real Oviedo B. He moved on loan to Portsmouth in July 2021.
+Born in Vic, Barcelona, Catalonia, Ahadme began his career with Norwich City.

+Ahadem spent time on loan at Real Oviedo B.

+He moved on loan to Portsmouth in July 2021.
 He scored his first goal for the club on 9 November 2021 in an EFL Trophy tie against Crystal Palace U21s.

-Burton Albion

 He signed for Burton Albion in January 2022.
 He scored his first goal for the club in a 2–1 loss to former club Portsmouth on 8 February 2022.
 Ahadme would later score the fastest goal for Burton Albion in the EFL in a 4–3 defeat to Cambridge United, scoring in 11 seconds.

-Ipswich Town

 Ahadme joined Ipswich Town on 1 September 2022.
 He scored his first goal for the club in an FA Cup tie against Buxton on 27 November 2022.

 He returned on loan to Burton Albion in January 2023.

+He moved on loan to Cambridge United in June 2023.

+On 4 July 2024, Ahadme joined Charlton Athletic on a four-year contract.

+On 14 August 2025, Ahadme joined Stevenage on a season-long loan.
+He scored on his Stevenage debut in a 2–0 home win over Northampton on 16 August 2025.

 International career

-Born in Spain, he represents Morocco at youth international level.
+Born in Spain, Ahadme represented Morocco at youth international level.